Learn More

 Frequently Asked Questions

 This FAQ addresses technical questions.
-For all programmatic questions, please refer to the Department of Energy (DOE) Office of State and Community Energy Programs (SCEP) FAQ.
+For programmatic questions, reach out to your Department of Energy (DOE) Project Officer (PO).

 General